 3. Each character wants something.

 All the characters, from Maria, to the Captain and the children, to the relatively minor character of Max Detweiler, want something very specific.
-To borrow a term from Robert Olen Butler, each character has a “yearning,” a desire for something, anything, large or small, that drives him or her.
+To borrow a term from Robert Olen Butler, each character has a “yearning,” a desire for something, anything, large or small, that drives them.
 Without a character who yearns, a narrative will lack an essential aspect of dramaturgy.
 In The Sound of Music, Maria yearns for purpose.
 The Captain wants a governess for his children.
 The children want Maria as their nanny.
 The Baroness Schraeder wants the Captain.
 All these dovetailing desires define character while supplying the action.
 For more on yearning, see Robert Olen Butler’s essay in his collected lectures, From Where You Dream (Grove Press, 2005).

 4. There are successive complications of the conflict.

-Yearning alone does not a story make, but place an obstacle in the way of a character’s desire, and conflict is bound to ensue.
+Yearning alone does not a story make, but place an obstacle in the way of a character’s desire, and conflict will ensue.
 Maria encounters numerous obstacles, such as her friction with the Captain, and later on, the dilemma of whether to lead a cloistered life or a secular one.
 For the Captain, it is Maria’s spontaneity, and her love of music—the very thing he’s forbidden in the house since his wife’s death.
 Even the minor characters, like Baroness Schraeder and Max Detweiler—the music impresario seeking “just one” great act—encounter forces that threaten their yearning.
 As Barth notes, these complications, or “perturbations,” as he calls them, do not so much succeed one another as emerge from one another, “each paving the way for the next,” the sure sign of a well-formed plot.

 5. The action contains the right amount of complications.